 Vanakkam!
 (That’s 'hello' in Tamil, my native tongue.)

-I am Krishna, a third-year Research Assistant at the Media Computing Group, Aachen.
+I am Krishna, a research assistant/PhD candidate at the Media Computing Group, Aachen.

 I am driven to help improve data scientists' workflow.
-I study how data workers deal with various phases of data science: learning, performing, debugging, and reporting; based on my findings, I design, build, and investigate interaction techniques that make data analysis easier to perform, learn, and present.
+I study how data workers deal with various phases of data science: learning, performing, debugging, and reporting; based on my findings, I design, build, and investigate interaction techniques that can alleviate data workers' problems.
 I envision my research to remove some fog in the metaphorical-data-analysis glasses, resulting in clearer and more accurate insights—after all, we live in the age of data!

 StatPlayground is a web-based app that allows users to directly manipulate characteristics of data (e.g., mean, variance, outliers) through visualizations (e.g., box plot) and view the resulting effect on the inferential statistics (e.g., p-value, effect size) and vice versa.

 Statsplorer is a software tool that allows users to do statistical analysis by interacting with visualizations.
 It guides the user to select appropriate statistical analysis tasks based on her research questions.
 It also prevents common statistical analysis mistakes and promotes understanding by collocating appropriate visualizations with statistical analysis results.